The-Ludwig/praktipy/README.md

 import tablehandler as th
 ~~~
 ## Generating tables out of text files
-Praktipy uses 2-dimensional standart python-lists, to represent its lists.
+Praktipy uses 2-dimensional standard python-lists, to represent its lists.
 It can generate them out of a human readable text file (th.gen_from_txt).
 That seems very similar to numpy.genfromtxt, but although it is way more inefficient, it much more powerful.
 I can't recommend it to parse very large files (use numpy.genfromtxt for that), but every human readable table should be fine.